NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.RealtimeModel.md

       description: If true, send the ownership update even if the model is already owned by the specified ownerID.
 This might send redundant updates but is useful if you expect contention.
 This does not circumvent the "Prevent Ownership Takeover" lifetime flag if it applies.
   - name: ClearOwnership
     definition: void ClearOwnership(bool sendRedundantUpdates = false)
-    summary: Clear ownership of the model, if it is owned by the local client.
+    summary: Clear ownership of the model.
     parameters:
     - name: sendRedundantUpdates
       description: If true, send the ownership update even if the model is already unowned.
 This might send redundant updates but is useful if you expect contention.
 This does not circumvent the "Prevent Ownership Takeover" lifetime flag if it applies.